pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0126.md

 used by thousands of developers and companies all across the globe.
 It's a lot of work to main them, but it's all made possible thanks to our wonderful [subscribers][eoy-discount].

-This year we released 4 new open source libraries, two of which were incubated in the [Composable Architecture][tca-gh] and later split out, as well as dozens of updates to our existing libraries:

 <!--
 38000+175000+48000+12000+52000+620000+18000+56000+85000+58000+112000
 -->

+[eoy-discount]: /discounts/2023-eoy

+This year we released 4 new open source libraries, two of which were incubated in the [Composable Architecture][tca-gh] and later split out, as well as dozens of updates to our existing libraries:

 [pf-gh]: http://github.com/pointfreeco